1. What is a European patent?

 In addition to the official fees, attorney fees for preparing the application documents and for filing the patent application fall due.
 The fee for preparing the application documents depends on the effort involved.
 Please contact us for an individual offer.

-After filing the patent application, additional costs incur in connection with the examination and granting procedures.
+After filing the patent application, additional costs incur in connection with the examination and granting procedures as well as payment of annual maintenance fees (=renewals, annuities).

 If you have any questions about patent applications in Europe, we are pleased to advise you.
 Please feel free to call one of our European Patent Attorneys in Munich.